 QuickBooks works on Windows PCs, Macs, and major browsers including Mozilla Firefox, Google Chrome, and Microsoft Edge.
 If you have Windows, you'll need to be running Windows 7 or newer, with at least 4GBs of RAM and a processor comparable to the Intel Core i5.
 If using a Mac, you'll need OS X “Panther” 10.13 or newer.

-Xero runs on the major browsers as well: Google Chrome, Microsoft Edge, Mozilla Firefox, and Safari are all covered, with support for Windows Explorer 11 to be dropped in December 2020.
+Xero runs on the major browsers as well: Google Chrome, Microsoft Edge, Mozilla Firefox, and Safari are all covered.
 Xero's mobile apps require the Android 5 operating system or newer if running on Android devices, and iOS 12.0 or newer if running on iPhone.
 The service hasn't listed specific RAM or processing needs, instead saying that Xero will work on “most devices.”

 QuickBooks supports six different languages: English, Chinese, French, Italian, Spanish, and Brazilian Portuguese.